opf/legal/privacy/data-privacy-statement/en.md

 ## Controller

-The **Controller** within the meaning of the General Data Protection Regulation (GDPR), other national data privacy laws and other legal data privacy provisions is
+The **Controller** within the meaning of the General Data Protection Regulation (GDPR), other German data privacy laws and other legal data privacy provisions is

 OpenProject GmbH